svgdotjs/svg.js/README.md

 ## Manipulating elements

 ### Attributes
-You can get and set an element's attributes directly using 'attr()':
+You can get and set an element's attributes directly using `attr()`:

 ```javascript
 // get a single attribute